Collectible Porcelain Bride Doll Value Guide

 The typical price range for Collectible Porcelain Bride Doll is $25 - $40 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Intactness of the bridal accessories, including the veil and any metallic accents or jewelry on the doll.
+• Intactness of the bridal accessories, including the veil, bouquet, and any metallic jewelry components.

-- Presence of original manufacturer tags or certificates of authenticity from the mail-order or department store source.
+• The presence of original manufacturer tags or certificates of authenticity often included during the 1990s resurgence.

 How to Identify Collectible Porcelain Bride Doll?

-- Check for the characteristic 1990-2005 East Asian manufacturing marks on the back of the neck or lower torso.
+• Verify the East Asian manufacturing marks typically found on the back of the neck or the base of the display.

 History of Collectible Porcelain Bride Doll